zubenkoruslan/hospitalitai/README.md

 - **Database:** MongoDB for flexible and scalable data storage.
 - **Language:** TypeScript used across the stack for enhanced code quality and maintainability.
 - **Authentication:** Secure JWT (JSON Web Tokens) for managing user sessions.
-- **AI Capabilities:** Leverages Google's Generative AI for intelligent features like PDF menu parsing.
+- **AI Capabilities:** Leverages Google's Generative AI for intelligent features like PDF menu and SOP document parsing, and AI-powered question generation from this content.
 - **API Routes:** Our backend offers a comprehensive set of RESTful APIs for managing:
   - `/api/auth`: User authentication and registration.
   - `/api/menus`: Menu creation, updates, and retrieval.